beyondtheotherside/Solace-Friends/Friends/README.md

 ## Data Storage

 Friend data is stored in `plugins/Friends/friends.yml`.
-The file is automatically saved when:
+The file is automatically saved:
 - A friend is added or removed
-- The server shuts down
+- When the server shuts down
 - At the configured auto-save interval

 ## Requirements

-- Paper/Spigot 1.21.1 or higher
+- Paper/Spigot 1.21.11 or higher
 - Java 21 or higher

+Plugin by otherside.
+All Rights Reserved.